danmacklin/erlang_cep/README.md

 This example returns Yes if the value of parameters[0] is found at position 0.

-An example of a join looking for data from a feed called feed1 and window called window1.
+Here's example of a javascript row function with a join looking for data from a feed called feed1 and window called window1.

 	var rowFunction = function(parameters, joins, row, otherRow, sequence, matchRecogniseFirst){